cpflores/mongorail/README.md

-# Mongoid
+#Mongorail

-Testing a using object oriented, non-relational database setup for a Rails application.
+Testing a using object based, non-relational database setup for a Rails application.
 Using MongoDB instead.